Up in Smoke (1957 film): Plot

 The Bowery Boys have been collecting money to help a young polio survivor in the neighborhood.
 A local crook delivers Sach to a phony bookie joint, where Sach loses the $90 the gang collected.
 At Mike Clancy's café, Sach declares that he would give his very soul to get even with the bookies, and immediately receives a visit from Beelzebub, the Devil himself, sporting a morning coat and two small horns under his hat.
 Beelzebub offers Sach a deal: he will give Sach the name of a winning horse every day for a week in return for Sach's soul.
 Sach signs Beelzebub's contract and is provided with his winner of the day.

-Beelzebub keeps materializing unexpectedly with more tips.
-Sach returns to the phony bookie joint to make a bet.
-The bookies, mystified by Sach's inside information, persuade girlfriend Mabel to take a waitress job at Mike's and find out the source of Sach's tips.
+During the week, "Mr. Bub" keeps materializing unexpectedly with more tips.
 On the last day of their agreement, Beelzebub gives Sach a $100 bill and tells him to go to the racetrack and await word from him.

 At the track Beelzebub, disguised as a soft-drink vendor, gives Sach the winning horse's name, "Rubber Check."
 Sach's pal Chuck arrives with the news that the Polio Fund has agreed to pay for their friend's treatment.
 Sach then realizes that they no longer need the money and he can cancel Beelzebub's contract.
 Beelzebub refuses and points out that if the horse wins, Sach's soul is his.
 Sach takes the place of Rubber Check's jockey in the race, but the horse wins anyway.
 Beelzebub reappears to claim Sach, but is thwarted: Rubber Check is disqualified because he had an unauthorized jockey, thereby nullifying Beelzebub's contract with Sach and causing the bookies to lose all their money.

 Back on the Bowery, Sach is surprised to find the disenfranchised Devil working as a busboy at Mike's.
 Beelzebub can regain his "horns" by securing new clients, so Sach directs him toward the bookies.